nkanderson/ECE510-challenges/README.md

 ## Table of Contents

+**LSTM Autoencoder Hardware Acceleration Project Report**
+Main reporting document for the LSTM autoencoder hardware acceleration project.
+Provides details and analysis, and links to relevant documents found throughout the repo in related challenges. ([link](./PROJECT.md))

 **Challenge 2: Paper Review for _Intrinsic and Designed Computation_ (2010)**
 Summary and analysis of Crutchfield, Ditto, & Sinha 2010 paper _Intrinsic and Designed Computation_. ([link](./challenge-02/README.md))